0krican/se_project_aroundtheus/README.md

-# Project 3: Around The U.S.
+# Sprint 3: Around The U.S.

 ### Description & Tech Used